 To be fair, deciding what food you want, buying it and then finding the time to cook it can seem like a drag when you've got deadlines and a stonking hangover.

-But going that little bit further to cook a more elaborate meal rather than your usual pesto-pasta combination isn’t even that difficult according to Rob.
+But going that little bit further to cook a more elaborate meal, rather than your usual pesto-pasta combination, isn’t that difficult according to Rob.

 Pretty much every student I know does cook every now and again - whether that’s beans on toast or tuna pasta.

 Say this takes 10 minutes, start to finish.
 Most of my recipes take less than 20 minutes, so all you really need to do is build in another 10 minutes and you’ll find yourself with a batch of proper food.

-So while we think we don’t have time, for just an extra 10 minutes a day you could be rustling up a portion or three of your very own Wagamama-style creation in that giant wok your mum bought for you.
+So while we think we don’t have time, for just an extra 10 minutes a day you could be rustling up a portion or three of your very own Wagamama-style creation in that giant wok your parents bought for you.